 In 2013, Ann and her husband David founded the Born2Run Athletics Club with branches in Johannesburg, Durban, East London and Cape Town.
 Their vision for the club was to establish an environment in which talented club runners could be nurtured and encouraged to progress into the ranks of the elite.
-Between 2014 and 2016, Born2Run became home to several established elite female athletes including Julanie Basson, Salome Cooper, Yolande Maclean, Belinda Waghorn, as well as up-and-coming talent such as Stephanie Smith and Altus Badenhorst.
+Between 2014 and 2016, Born2Run became home to several established elite female athletes including Julanie Basson, Salome Cooper, Yolande Maclean, as well as the young and talented Stephanie Smith.

-With effect from May 2021, David, Ann and the members of Team Massmart aligned themselves with Phantane Athletics Club, an elite and development team based in Avoca Hills, KwaZulu Natal.
-Phantane AC was founded by Mduduzi Khumalo in 2013 to service the community in which he lived.
-Acutely aware of the hardships faced by young athletes from disadvantaged backgrounds in townships and rural areas, Mduduzi formulated a plan to identify young talent and assist up-and-coming athletes to receive support and earn an income through their running-related performances.
+In May 2021, David, Ann and the members of Team Massmart aligned themselves with Phantane Athletics Club, an elite and development team based in Avoca Hills, KwaZulu Natal.
+The Club was founded by Mduduzi Khumalo in 2013 to service the community in which he lived.
+Acutely aware of the hardships faced by young athletes from disadvantaged backgrounds in townships and rural areas, Mdu formulated a plan to identify young talent and assist up-and-coming athletes to receive support and earn an income through their running-related performances.

-Ann is passionately committed to the development of the sport and hopes to inspire and assist the next generation of female talent to aggressively pursue their athletic dreams.
+Ann is passionately committed to the development of the sport and hopes to inspire the next generation of female talent to aggressively pursue their athletic dreams.

-Ann is proudly supported by Saucony, Polar, Nuun Hydration and ERW Active.
+Ann is proudly supported by Hollywood Bets, Totalsports, Polar, Nuun Hydration, Julbo Eyewear and HyperIce.

-Ann has coached athletes for more than 8 years and currently coaches elite, sub-elite athletes and more social runners who participate in road and trail races ranging from the half marathon to ultra distances.
+Ann has coached athletes for more than 8 years and currently coaches elite, sub-elite athletes and non-elite or club runners who participate in road and trail races ranging from the half marathon to ultra distances.

 Ann’s coaching style and ideology is based on her own experience as well as the information she has gleaned by attending a range of online classes and seminars related to optimal training, supplementation and nutrition including the 7-week course entitled ‘Women are not Small Men‘ offered by internationally renown physiologist and researcher, Dr. Stacy Sims.
 Ann is a vociferous reader and can be relied upon to stay up to date with scientific research related to optimal athlete performance, despite adopting a “gut feel” approach to her own training and coaching.